garrandall/popular-music-data/tracks/what-we-do-freeway-jay-z-beanie-sigel.md

 Then my heat start workin' I'm-a rob me a person
 Catch a nigga sleepin' while he out in the open...and I'm-a get him ( Keep flowin'...)
 We gotta raise our kids while we livin'
-Make a million off-a record bail my niggaz outta prison Fuck a Bentley or a Lexus just my boys in the squadder Nigga talk reckless then I hit 'em with the Smif 'n...
+Make a million off-a record bail my niggas outta prison Fuck a Bentley or a Lexus just my boys in the squadder Nigga talk reckless then I hit 'em with the Smif 'n...
 But I'm never snitchin' I'm a rider
 If my kids hungry snatch the dishes out ya kitchen I'll be wylin' til they pick me outta line-up...
-We keep the nines tucked, chopped dimes up, rap about it Wyle out, fuck niggaz up, laugh about it
+We keep the nines tucked, chopped dimes up, rap about it Wyle out, fuck niggas up, laugh about it
 I'm not tryin' to visit the morgue but Freeway move out 'til I sit with the Lord 'Til I...get my shit together, clean up my sins Freeway got it in like 10 in the mornin'